home-assistant/home-assistant.io/source/_integrations/emulated_kasa.markdown

     title: Configuration file
 ---

-The Emulated Kasa integration emulates a TP-Link Kasa smart plug and announces the power usage of configured devices to any that might request it on the local network.
+The Emulated Kasa {% term integration %} emulates a TP-Link Kasa smart plug and announces the power usage of configured devices to any that might request it on the local network.

 For example, the [Sense Energy Monitor](/integrations/sense) can use this to identify power usage.